RasaHQ/rasa/README.md

 cause delays)
 2. **Go over the milestone and evaluate the status of any PR merging that's happening.
 Follow up with people on their bugs and fixes.** If the release introduces new bugs or regressions that can't be fixed in time, we should discuss on Slack about this and take a decision to go forward or postpone the release.
+The PR / issue owners are responsible for communicating any issues which might be release relevant.
 3. Once everything in the milestone is taken care of, post a small message on Slack communicating you are about to start the release process (in case anything is missing).
 4. **You may now do the release by following the instructions outlined in the [Rasa Open Source README](#steps-to-release-a-new-version) !**

+### Steps to release a new version
+Releasing a new version is quite simple, as the packages are build and distributed by GitHub Actions.

+*Terminology*:
+* patch release (third version part increases): 1.1.2 -> 1.1.3
+* minor release (second version part increases): 1.1.3 -> 1.2.0
+* major release (first version part increases): 1.2.0 -> 2.0.0

+*Release steps*:
+1. Make sure all dependencies are up to date (**especially Rasa SDK**)
+    - For Rasa SDK that means first creating a [new Rasa SDK release](https://github.com/RasaHQ/rasa-sdk#steps-to-release-a-new-version) (make sure the version numbers between the new Rasa and Rasa SDK releases match)
+    - Once the tag with the new Rasa SDK release is pushed and the package appears on [pypi](https://pypi.org/project/rasa-sdk/), the dependency in the rasa repository can be resolved (see below).
+2. Switch to the branch you want to cut the release from (`master` in case of a major / minor, the current feature branch for patch releases)
+    - Update the `rasa-sdk` entry in `pyproject.toml` with the new release version and run `poetry update`.
+This creates a new `poetry.lock` file with all dependencies resolved.
+    - Commit the changes with `git commit -am "bump rasa-sdk dependency"` but do not push them.
+They will be automatically picked up by the following step.
+3. Run `make release`
+4. Create a PR against master or the release branch (e.g. `1.2.x`)
+5. Once your PR is merged, tag a new release (this SHOULD always happen on master or release branches), e.g. using
+    ```bash
+    git tag 1.2.0 -m "next release"
+    git push origin 1.2.0
+    ```
+    GitHub will build this tag and push a package to [pypi](https://pypi.python.org/pypi/rasa)
+6. **If this is a minor release**, a new release branch should be created pointing to the same commit as the tag to allow for future patch releases, e.g.
+    ```bash
+    git checkout -b 1.2.x
+    git push origin 1.2.x
+    ```

 ### Cutting a Micro release

-Micro releases are simpler to cut, since:

-- They are meant to contain only bugfixes
+Micro releases are simpler to cut, since they are meant to contain only bugfixes.
-- They require no code freeze
-- They require no general QA pass

 **The only things you need to do to cut a micro are:**

 1. Notify the engineering team on Slack that you are planning to cut a micro, in case someone has an important fix to add.
-2. Make sure the bugfix(es) are in the release branch you will use (p.e if you are cutting a `2.0.4` micro, you will need your fixes to be on the `2.0.x` release branch)
+2. Make sure the bugfix(es) are in the release branch you will use (p.e if you are cutting a `2.0.4` micro, you will need your fixes to be on the `2.0.x` release branch).
+All micros must come from a `.x` branch!
 3. Once you're ready to release the Rasa Open Source micro, checkout the branch, run `make release` and follow the steps + get the PR merged.
 4. Once the PR is in, pull the `.x` branch again and push the tag!